Best dropper posts 2023 – drop your saddle and descend with confidence

 The upgraded remote is desirable albeit pricey

-The KS LEV has a great remote design and smooth actuation, thanks to its roller-clutch bearing design.
+The KS Lev has a great remote design and we found while riding that actuation was very smooth thanks to its roller-clutch bearing design.
 These posts are reasonably light, too.
-But the feature which makes the KS LEV range notable is a narrow seatpost option.
+But the feature that makes the KS Lev range most notable is a narrow seatpost option.

-If you are running a steel hardtail or ultralight carbon bike with a 27.2mm seatpost, your options for a dropper are limited.
-KS has endured by offering the LEV in the 27.2mm seatpost diameter option, catering to a dedicated cadre of riders who value the feel of a steel hardtail frame and enjoy technical descending.
+If you're running a steel hardtail or ultralight carbon bike with a 27.2mm seatpost, your options for a dropper are severely limited.
+KS has endured by offering the Lev in a 27.2mm seatpost diameter, catering to a dedicated group of riders who value the feel of a steel hardtail frame and enjoy technical descending.

-Not only do KS offer a narrower diameter post, but they also offer a huge range of travel options from as little as 65mm all the way up to 175mm.
+Not only does KS offer a narrower diameter post, but they also provide a huge range of travel options from as little as 65mm, all the way up to 175mm.

 How much dropper post travel is best?